gocd/www.go.cd/contribute/submit-issues.markdown

 ---
 layout: default
+title: Submit issue
-title: How to submit an issue to Go
+subtitle: How to submit an issue
 ---

 Bug reports, enhancement requests, constructive comments; these are all example of valuable